BGSpiegl/GCparagon/README.md

 -------------------------------------------------------------------------------------------------------------------

 ## Required Files
-The reference genome used to create the 4 BAM files in the publication can be downloaded using the [EXECUTE_reference_download.sh](/2bit_reference/EXECUTE_reference_download.sh) bash script.
+The hg38 reference genome analysis set FastA file can be downloaded using the [EXECUTE_reference_download.sh](/2bit_reference/EXECUTE_reference_download.sh) bash script.
-To recreate the output which was used in the publication, run [this driver script](/driver_scripts/drv_compute_GC_presets.sh) after setting up the conda env and downloading the 2bit reference genome file.

 A hg38 lowercase-masked standard analysis set reference file in FastA.gz format is downloaded from [https://hgdownload.soe.ucsc.edu][hg38_std_analysis_set].
 Alternatively, you can download a hg38 reference genome file in FastA.gz format which is converted into the 2bit format containing decoys from NCBI's FTP server at [ftp.ncbi.nlm.nih.gov][hg38_decoy_analysis_set] (see comment on the bottom of [EXECUTE_reference_download.sh](/2bit_reference/EXECUTE_reference_download.sh))

-The BAM files used in the publication can be requested for download from EGA via the accession [EGAS00001006963][EGAS00001006963].
-An EGA account can be created for free there if non is available to the user.
+After setting up the conda environment and downloading the 2bit reference genome file you are good to go!

 -------------------------------------------------------------------------------------------------------------------